contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 In short, the decoupling that we did for the sake of the use cases also helps with operations.
 However, to take advantage of the operational benefit, the decoupling must have the appropriate mode.
 To run in separate servers, the separated components cannot depend on being together in the same address space of a processor.
 They must be independent services, which communicate over a network of some kind.

-Many architects call such components “services” or “micro-services,” depending upon some vague notion of line count.
+Many architects call such components “services" or “micro-services," depending upon some vague notion of line count.
 Indeed, an architecture based on services is often called a service-oriented architecture.
-If that nomenclature set off some alarm bells in your mind, don’t worry.
-I’m not going to tell you that SoA is the best possible architecture, or that microservices are the wave of the future.
+If that nomenclature set off some alarm bells in your mind, don't worry.
+I'm not going to tell you that SoA is the best possible architecture, or that microservices are the wave of the future.
 The point being made here is that sometimes we have to separate our components all the way to the service level.
 Remember, a good architecture leaves options open.
 The decoupling mode is one of those options.

-Before we explore that topic further, let’s look to the other two bullets.
+Before we explore that topic further, let's look to the other two bullets.

 (*Read Independent Develop-Ability and Independent deployability*)